 I’ve Never Had A Boyfriend

-Lately, I’ve also noticed that being 20 means witnessing an increasing number of friends falling in love and getting attached.
+Lately, I’ve also noticed an increasing number of friends falling in love and getting attached.
 Watching this happen is always thrilling, and elicits many excited back-and-forth messages between girlfriends.
 Yet for me, there is always a tinge of sadness and envy that lingers beneath it all.

 I’ve dated casually but never been in an “official” relationship.
 For years, school took a front seat, while meeting someone and being in a relationship slipped under my radar.
 In fact, I actively stayed away from the dating scene because of drilled-in fears that a boyfriend would pose a distraction and potentially jeopardise my studies.